Who use full face scuba mask?.It is very rare to see recreational divers wear full masks to dive.

 Look for equipment from well-known brands

-We advise you to look for equipment from brands that have developed and evolved over the years, and that will probably last you longer as well, instead of opting for generic brands.
+We recommend you to look for equipment from brands that have developed and evolved over the years, and that will probably last you longer as well, instead of opting for generic brands.

 We also recommend that you always make your purchases from authorized representatives, to avoid subsequent inconvenience.